isomerpages/enterprisesg-cpso/_suppliers/02-cpsr/a-overview-of-cpsr.md

 Click to find out more about the [33 categories of Controlled Goods under CPSR.](/suppliers/cpsr/list-of-controlled-goods)

 Suppliers must also be a Registered Supplier before supplying the Controlled Goods.
-Click to find out more on how to [apply as a Registered Supplier](/suppliers/cpsr/apply-to-be-a-registered-supplier) and how to [register Controlled Goods](/suppliers/cpsr/registering-controlled-goods) with the Consumer Product Safety Office.
+Click to find out more on how to [apply as a Registered Supplier](/suppliers/cpsr/apply-to-be-a-registered-supplier) and how to [register Controlled Goods](/suppliers/cpsr/registering-controlled-goods).

 Any person found guilty of selling unregistered Controlled Goods, is liable upon conviction, to a fine not exceeding S$10,000 or imprisonment for a term not exceeding two years or both.